Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 # Microsoft.FeatureManagement.AspNetCore
 [Source code ][source_code_web] | [Package (NuGet)][package_web] | [Samples][samples_web] | [Product documentation][docs]

+## 2.4.0 - September 24, 2021

+### Enhancements

+* Added option to throw when attempting to evaluate a missing feature. [#140](https://github.com/microsoft/FeatureManagement-Dotnet/pull/140)
+* `IFeatureManagementSnapshot` is now thread-safe. [#141](https://github.com/microsoft/FeatureManagement-Dotnet/pull/140)

+### Bug fix

+* `FilterAliasAttribute` now uses the proper parameter name in an `ArgumentNullException` if `alias` is null.

+## 2.3.0 - April 15, 2021

+### net5.0 Targeting

+The net5.0 framework has been added to the list of target frameworks.
+This change resolves dependency issues for ASP.NET Core 5.0 applications.

+### Bug fix

+* The license URL for these packages has been fixed.

 ## 2.2.0 - September 16, 2020

 No changes have been made in this version.
 This is the first stable release with the targeting feature filter (introduced in 2.1.0-preview) and custom feature providers (introduced in 2.2.0-preview).